Copyright and Use

 Many news items from The Press Democrat are found within the LeBaron Collection file folders.
 Reproduction for intent other than "fair use" requires permission from The Press Democrat.
 To reproduce and use print or electronic versions of items published in The Press Democrat, adherence to the newspaper's terms is required.
 Copyright law also pertains to digital versions of all items within The Gaye LeBaron Collection.
 To contact The Press Democrat, go to http://www.pressdemocrat.com/about.

-The SSU Library cannot counsel users in the application of copyright law but will supply basic advice on the generally acceptable ways in which items from our special collections can be used and reproduced.
-For more on copyright policy, go to the Library’s Copyright and Intellectual Property page or contact the SSU Library.
+The University Library cannot counsel users in the application of copyright law but will supply basic advice on the generally acceptable ways in which items from our special collections can be used and reproduced.
+For more on copyright policy, go to the Library’s Rights & Reproductions of Special Materials or contact the University Library.